BrianPugh/cyclopts/docs/source/vs_typer/version_flag/README.rst

 Not only is this a lot of boilerplate, but it also has some nasty side-effects, such as impacting `whether or not you need to specify the command in a single-command program.`_

-With Cyclopts, the version is automatically detected by checking the package's version ``cyclopts.App`` is instantiated from.
+With Cyclopts, the version is automatically detected by checking the package's version :class:`App <cyclopts.App>` is instantiated from.
 If you prefer explicitness, ``version`` can also be explicitly supplied to :class:`App <cyclopts.App>`.

 .. code-block:: python